 The reason is simple: the government wants to retain U.S. leadership in the realm of technology.
 One of the instruments used to incentivize entrepreneurs to innovate is the Research and Experimentation (R&E) tax credit, which allows companies to deduct many expenses directly related to research and development (R&D).
 As you know, attempts at innovation are typically expensive and often go nowhere.
 Still, innovation remains a basic ingredient for sustainable growth in most industries.
 For this reason, the government—through what is also known as the R&D tax credit—helps make it less expensive to take the risks involved with innovation, especially for startups.

-A good resource for understanding the details as to how startups can take advantage of this tax credit was published two years ago in The CPA Journal by U.S Re Yair Holtzman, CPA, CGMA.
+A good resource for understanding the details as to how startups can take advantage of this tax credit was published a few years ago in The CPA Journal by Yair Holtzman, CPA, CGMA, and Partner and Leader of the R&D Tax Credits Group at Anchin, Block & Anchin LLP.
+Contact Yair Holtzman or Chris Noble, Partner and Leader of Anchin’s Technology and Services groups, for more information and to learn how an R&D study can help you.

 Types of Qualified Research Expenses (QRE):